Capture Your Social Isolation Stories

 - Decide if you will shoot at the same time each day/week…

-- Share on Instagram or twitter with hashtags like #100daysofphotography #project365, post on FaceBook or your blog and/or print albums
+- Share on Instagram or twitter with hashtags like #100daysofphotography #project365, or #photoaday.
+Post on FaceBook or your blog and/or print albums or calendars for yourself or as gifts.

 - Develop a theme for the year or change as you go along, perhaps a theme for each month or season – or maybe random images or shots at the same time every day